DocBohn/CowPi_stdio/extras/doc/lcd_character.md

 ### Communication Protocol

-Because you have choices for a serial adapter, you can use I2C or SPI with a HD44780-based display module, whichever is appropriate for your serial adapter.
+Because you have choices for a serial adapter, you can use COWPI_I2C or COWPI_SPI with a HD44780-based display module, whichever is appropriate for your serial adapter.
 Also because you have choices for a serial adapter, you may have to specify the bit mapping.

-#### I2C
+#### COWPI_I2C

 At a minimum, you need to specify the I2C address to indicate which peripheral should receive and acknowledge that data.
 If you have only one I2C peripheral on the bus, you can use `cowpi_discover_i2c_address()` to do so.